ibm-cloud-architecture/ibm-cloud-stencils/README.md

 Create diagrams with IBM Stencils using enterprise tools:

 IBM v2 Stencils (coming):
-- <details><summary>diagrams.net (draw.io)</summary>
+<details><summary>diagrams.net (draw.io)</summary>
 <p>

 **NOTE: For IBM internal designs/diagrams, you must use the desktop application (2.) to create or edit a diagram.
-The draw.io/diagrams.net web application (1.) is only approved for public designs that contain no forward-looking material**
+The draw.io/diagrams.net web application (1.) is only approved for public designs that contain no forward-looking material**.

 1. To use the IBM Stencils on draw.io/diagrams.net in your browser: https://draw.io/?libs=ibm